The Lee Lab group photo at the Fred Hutchinson Cancer Research Center in Seattle, Washington on July 11, 2017.

 Dr. Stephanie Lee and her staff are located at Fred Hutchinson Cancer Research Center.
-Our work focuses on hematopoietic stem cell transplant patients and chronic graft-versus-host disease (cGHVD).
-Dr. Lee is the lead investigator and Fred Hutchinson Cancer Research Center is the coordinating center for the Chronic Graft-versus-Host Disease Consortium within the Rare Diseases Clinical Research Network.This is funded by the Office of Rare Diseases Research (ORDR) within the National Center for Advancing Translational Sciences (NCATS).
+Our work focuses on hematopoietic cell transplant (HCT) patients and chronic graft-versus-host disease (GVHD).
+Dr. Lee is the lead investigator and Fred Hutchinson Cancer Research Center is the coordinating center for the Chronic Graft-versus-Host Disease Consortium.This is funded by the National Cancer Institute.

 In addition to her research projects, Dr. Lee is also the Research Director of the Long-Term-Follow-Up Program (LTFU) at Fred Hutchinson Cancer Research Center.
 This program follows more than 5,000 HCT survivors.